samglover/text-editor-tweaks/README.txt

 == Description ==

-WP Editor Tweaks is a super-simple WordPress plugin that improves both tabs of the WordPress editor with better fonts from Google Fonts ([Source Sans Pro](https://www.google.com/fonts/specimen/Source%20Sans%20Pro) in the Visual editor and [Source Code Pro](https://www.google.com/fonts/specimen/Source%20Code%20Pro) in the Text editor) and improved typography.
+WP Editor Tweaks is a super-simple WordPress plugin that improves both tabs of the WordPress editor with better fonts from Google Fonts.
+You can select from several fonts and pick the base font size.
 Once you start using WP Editor Tweaks, you may even *enjoy* drafting your posts in WordPress!

 == Installation ==